Memor-X/code-challenges/powershell/advent-of-code/2023/03-Puzzle1/README.md

 | **Total** | 0 | <span style="color:green">100%</span> |

 ## --- Approach ---

 1. Load data into array
 2. loop though each line
     1. find number by looking for first and last digit and recording positions
     2. generate string by collecting strings from
         - previous line starting at position before current number of length of current number + 2
-        - character infront of current number (skip if at start of the line)
+        - character in front of current number (skip if at start of the line)
         - next starting at position before current number of length of current number + 2
     3. replace all . with nothing
     4. if string is greater than 0, part number to array